Buffalo Soldier tragedy of 1877

-The Buffalo Soldier Tragedy of 1877, also known as the Staked Plains Horror, occurred when a combined force of Buffalo Soldier troops of the United States Army 10th Cavalry and local buffalo hunters wandered for five days in the Llano Estacado region of northwest Texas and eastern New Mexico during July of a drought year, where four soldiers and one buffalo hunter died.
+The Buffalo Soldier Tragedy of 1877, also known as the Staked Plains Horror, occurred when a combined force of the all-Black Buffalo Soldier troops of the United States Army's 10th Cavalry and local buffalo hunters wandered five days in the Llano Estacado (sometimes translated as Staked Plains) region of northwest Texas and eastern New Mexico during July of a drought year, where four buffalo soldiers and one buffalo hunter died.

-News of the ongoing event and speculation reached East Coast newspapers via telegraphy, where it was erroneously reported that the expedition had been massacred.
+News of the ongoing event and speculation about it reached East Coast newspapers via telegraphy, where it was erroneously reported that the expedition had been massacred.
 Later, after the remainder of the group returned from the Llano, the same newspapers declared them "back from the dead."

 Buffalo Hunters' War

-A large band of Comanche warriors and their families, about 170, left their reservation in Indian Territory in December 1876, for the Llano Estacado of Texas.
-In February 1877, they attacked a group of buffalo hunters and stole their stock, while wounding several hunters, one fatally.
-On March 18, the buffalo hunters struck back and then retreated while the Comanche did the same.
-The Comanche would continue sporadic raiding over the next several months.
-This event would be called the Buffalo Hunters' War or Staked Plains War.
+A large band of Comanche Indian warriors and their families, about 170 in number, left their reservation in Indian Territory in December 1876 for the Llano Estacado of Texas.
+In February 1877, they attacked a group of buffalo hunters and stole their stock, wounding several hunters, one fatally.
+On March 18, the hunters struck back and then retreated, while the Comanche did the same but continued sporadic raiding over the next several months.
+This event was called the Buffalo Hunters' War or Staked Plains War.